|

 Head-of-State embarked or returned to port.
 For this particular

-mission, Dal El ordered the media,
+mission, he instructed the media,

 "Don't report anything accurate: Make something up."